edgedb/easy-edgedb/chapter2/index.md

 EdgeDB tells us the exact problem here:

 ```
-error: operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'
+error: InvalidTypeError: operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'
-  ┌─ query:1:8
+  ┌─ <query>:1:8
   │
 1 │ select '9' + 9;
   │        ^^^^^^^ Consider using an explicit type cast or a conversion function.
 ```

 And to fix it, just use the angle brackets: